leandroarndt/djangospam/README.txt

 -----------

 These are the basic steps for using djangospam.
-You can get more info on the cited modules and at :mod:`djangospam.settings`.
+You can get more info on the cited modules and at `djangospam.settings`.

 ### Fake form with cookie middleware